SAP-archive/lbn-intelligent-insights-samples/README.md

 - *ExecutionInsightsProcessTemplate* and *ManageAnalyticStoriesEditTemplate* roles in your LBN tenant for intelligent insights option

 ## Download and Installation
-The sample codes supplied in this repository are for reference use.
+The sample story supplied in this repository is for reference use.

 To get the sample codes: